Windows Server Hardening Checklist

 Windows Server Installation

-- Ensure the system does not shut down during installation.
+- Ensure that the system does not shut down during installation.

-- Use the Security Configuration Wizard to create a system configuration based on the specific role that is needed.
+- Create a system configuration based on the specific role that is needed.
+You can use the Security Configuration Wizard for this purpose.

 User Account Security Hardening

-- Ensure your administrative and system passwords meet password best practices.
-In particular, verify that privileged account passwords are not be based on a dictionary word and are at least 15 characters long, with letters, numbers, special characters and invisible (CTRL ˆ ) characters interspersed throughout.
-Ensure that all passwords are changed every 90 days.
+- Ensure that passwords of system and administrator accounts meet password best practices.
+In particular, verify that these privileged account passwords are not based on a dictionary word and are at least 15 characters long, with letters, numbers, special characters and invisible (CTRL ˆ ) characters interspersed throughout.
+Ensure that your strong password policy requires passwords to be changed every 90 days.

 - Configure account lockout Group Policy according to account lockout best practices.